Printie

 Package the file like a product

-A great model with a confusing folder structure still creates refunds and support.
+A great 3d print tolerances file with a confusing folder structure still creates refunds and support.
 Treat the download as part of the product:

-• Clear file naming and folder structure
+• Clear file naming and folder structure that makes 3d print tolerances easy to navigate.

 Licensing that scales

-Licenses fail when they’re vague or unenforceable.
+For 3d print tolerances, licenses fail when they’re vague or unenforceable.
 Simple beats clever: define personal vs merchant use, state prohibited actions, and keep proof (saved terms + receipts) so disputes don’t become arguments.

 Reduce support load (so you can keep creating)

-Support is the silent tax on every sale.
+Support is the silent tax on every sale in a business like tolerances for 3d printed products: fit, snap fits, and “works out of the box”.
 The best creators reduce it by testing on baseline profiles, including troubleshooting notes, and setting clear boundaries for what they do (and don’t) support.

 A simple release checklist (so quality doesn’t drift)

-Before you publish an update or a new file, run a short checklist so “good enough” doesn’t turn into support debt:
+Before you publish an update or a new 3d print tolerances file, run a short checklist so “good enough” doesn’t turn into support debt:

-• Update the print guide and assembly notes (if anything changed).
+• Update the print guide, assembly notes, or support boundary when anything changed.

-• Bump the version and write a 3-bullet changelog.
+• Bump the version and write a changelog that tells buyers exactly what is different.

-• Re-check license terms and what the buyer is allowed to do.
+• Re-check the license terms and what the buyer is allowed to do with 3d print tolerances.

 Topic-specific checklist